AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 might be left over from the original version of the language, written before the Ada 95 change.
 Some projects have lifetimes of several decades, after all, and changing the code can be expensive (certified code, for example).
-Whether the compiler does recognize confimring clauses is a feature of the compiler implementation.
+Whether the compiler does recognize confirming clauses is a feature of the compiler implementation.
 We can expect a mature compiler to do so, but there's no guarantee.